niblyx-malnus/tarball/README.md

 # tarball

-Download Urbit cages in a file-system hierarchy as a tarball.
+Download Urbit cages in a directory hierarchy as a tarball.

 To download the example tarball when you have the desk running go to `[your-url]/tarball` e.g. `localhost:8080/tarball` in your browser.

 (this desk also uses `/lib/bind.hoon` to get rid of %eyre binding boilerplate)

 Basically everything important is in `/lib/tarball.hoon`.
-Use the `$ball` type to organize cages into a file-system, then use `+make-tarball` to convert it to a tarball...
+Use the `$ball` type to organize cages into a directory structure, then use `+make-tarball` to convert it to a tarball...

 ## Installation
 1. Clone this repo.